 Free play and toys

 The French Bulldog is most cases is what we term a light or moderate chewer.
 This means they tend not to be overly destructive with their toys.
 Dogs like this quite often favor Plush Toys.
-To learn more about the benefits and uses of your dog’s toys read “Not all dog toys are created equal”
+For recommendations of the best toys for French Bulldogs see here.

 Play with other dogs